About the SEYM Child Abuse Prevention Program (C.A.P.P.)

 Thanks to our staff of SEYM CAPP-registered, dedicated volunteers, we are able to have a Youth Program that offers our young people a full schedule of fun, creative, and enriching activities at our gatherings!

 Our SEYM Youth Program is organized and operates according to the Southeastern Yearly Meeting Child Abuse Prevention Training Manual & Procedures.
 The Child Abuse Prevention Program (CAPP) ensures that everyone, children, parents, Youth Program Workers, and Youth Program Coordinators alike, can feel safe and free to focus on having a wonderful time at our events.

 Our CAPP training is designed to give our Youth Program Workers the tools, support and empowerment to create a caring space where each child can explore their creativity, playfulness, feelings and ideas, and learn what it is to be a Friend.

 Becoming a registered SEYM Youth Worker

-Step 1: Volunteer.
-Download the Application Form>.
-Print out and complete the two forms, ‘Permission to Obtain a Background Check’ and ‘References’, and mail them to the SEYM office.
+• Complete the Application Form.
+Print out and complete the two parts of the form, ‘Permission to Obtain a Background Check’ and ‘References’, and mail them to: SEYM, P.O.Box 1062, St. Petersburg, FL, 33731.

-Step 2: Read the SEYM Child Abuse Prevention Training Manual & Procedures.
+• Read the SEYM Child Abuse Prevention Training Manual & Procedures.
 You may read it online or download it here, or you may request a ring-bound copy from the office.
-When you have finished reading the Manual, contact the CAPP Coordinator, Vicki Mariner to schedule your training, Step 3.
+When you have finished reading the Manual, contact the CAPP Coordinator to schedule your training.

 • Take the Training.
 The training covers child abuse prevention, bullying prevention, and other topics.
 Total training time is estimated to be about 1 hour.